Hystabec/Gossip-Simulator/README.md

 The simulation start as soon as the `gossipSim` program is executed.
 The number of NPCs and their relationships is defined in `NPC_Data.xml`.

-Each `NPC Tick` or `2 seconds` the NPCs will be updated.
+Each `NPC Tick` (`2 seconds`) the NPCs will be updated.
 Each `NPC Tick` if a gossip instance is to start on that tick (specified in `Gossip_Data.xml`), the gossip will be given to the NPC and then they will start spreading it `next tick`.

 When an NPC hears gossip the will wait `1 tick` before spreading it.

 IF the NPC has heared a gossip, but is yet to tell it, they will attempt tell the NPCs they know:
-if the gossip is positive AND about an NPC they like, they will tell all the other NPCs that they like
+if the gossip is positive AND about an NPC they like, they will tell all the other NPCs (that they like).
-if the gossip is negative AND about an NPC they dislike, they will tell all the other NPCs that they like
+if the gossip is negative AND about an NPC they dislike, they will tell all the other NPCs (that they like).

 When hearing gossip the NPC will choose to `Remember` or `ignore` it.

 NPCs with `no specified personality` will follow these rules:
 NPCs will always ignore gossip about themselves.
 NPCs will also ignore gossip about NPCs they don't know.
 This table shows the outcome of gossip type when about known NPCs:
 | About NPC relation | Gossip type | Outcome  |
 | ------------------ | ----------- | -------- |